Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 Did you know that centipedes are hatched with only 4 pairs of legs but can ultimately reach from 15 to over 150 pairs?
 And even though “centipede” comes from the Latin words for “hundred legs, ” centipedes normally have an odd number of leg-pairs (thus, there may not be a centipede on earth with exactly 100 legs!).

-So, what attracts centipedes to enter my house?
+What causes centipedes to enter my house?

 The main cause of centipedes entering your house is that they cannot remain outdoors in extreme conditions without being in danger of drying out and dying.